vuejs/vuex/docs/en/plugins.md

 })
 ```

 The plugin will be used by default.
-For production, you will need [DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin) for Webpack or [envify](https://github.com/hughsk/envify) for Browserify to convert the value of `process.env.NODE_ENV !== 'production'` to `false` for the final build.
+For production, you will need [DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin) for webpack or [envify](https://github.com/hughsk/envify) for Browserify to convert the value of `process.env.NODE_ENV !== 'production'` to `false` for the final build.

 ### Built-in Logger Plugin